volcengine/mcp-server/server/mcp_server_vikingdb/README.md

 - `query` (required): The search query string
 - `limit` (optional): Maximum number of results to return (default: 3)
 - `collection_name` (optional): vikingdb collection name to search.
 If not provided, uses the globally configured collection
-- `index_name` (optional): vikingdb index name to search.
-If not provided, uses the globally configured collection
+- `index_name` (optional): vikingdb index name of the collection to search.
+If not provided, uses the globally configured index name

 ## MCP Integration